 - Midvalley & The Gardens mall (https://goo.gl/maps/1XGZfMAs4w92)

 - Berjaya Times Square for budget shopping (https://goo.gl/maps/VQ71dUAQo712)

-For dinner: Before your Kuala Lumpur city tour ends, grab one last bite!
-Located in Suria KLCC mall, is Mama San, a restaurant that creates delicious Southeast Asian cuisine, enjoy your meal whilst overlooking the verdant KLCC park.
-Then, take a stroll at KLCC park and enjoy the relaxing ambiance as it’s the best way to end your 2017 Malaysia Holiday.
+Before your Kuala Lumpur city tour ends, grab one last bite!
+Located in Suria KLCC mall is Mama San, a restaurant that creates delicious Southeast Asian cuisine.
+Enjoy your meal whilst overlooking the verdant KLCC Park.
+Then, take a stroll at KLCC park and enjoy the relaxing ambience as it’s the best way to end your 2017 Malaysia Holiday.

 Budget for KL trip

 Food – spend no more than RM 30 per person per meal

 Attractions – in total RM 156 per person